Easy Same Day Basic Focaccia

 Units Scale

-• 250 milliliters cold-pressed coconut oil
+• 250 milliliters oil

 Instructions

 2. Pour the mixture from the blender into a medium-sized pot and heat it over medium heat, constantly stirring, to a temperature of about 102°-103°C (215°-217°F).
-Then, let the mixture cook for the next 45 minutes.
-Stir only occasionally, making sure the temperature remains steady.
-This cooking time is essential for all the water to evaporate, allowing the perishable solids to settle at the bottom and the oil to float on top.
+Then, let the oil simmer with the lid partially on for the next 30 minutes.
+Stir only occasionally, making sure the temperature remains steady and nothing gets burned.
+The cooking time is essential for all the water to evaporate.
 You’ll know all the water has evaporated when the oil in the pot barely bubbles anymore – so if it’s still bubbling vigorously, keep it simmering.

-3. Once the oil mixture is no longer bubbling, remove the pot from the heat and let it cool a bit.
-Pour the oil into the first fine sieve to catch the coarse particles.
+4. Now, place the pot in the ice water and stir to stop the cooking process.
+Once the oil is almost cold, remove the pot from the water and pour the oil into the first fine mesh sieve to catch the coarse particle.

-4. Then, pour the oil into the second fine mesh sieve, which you before equipped with a coffee filter, to catch the remaining finer particles.
+5. Then, pour the oil into the second fine mesh sieve, which you before equipped with a coffee filter, to catch the remaining finer particles.

-5. Allow the oil to drip through for about 30 minutes or maybe less depending on how many remaining particles are in the coffee filter.
+6. Allow the oil to drip through for about 30 minutes or maybe less depending on how many remaining particles are in the coffee filter.
 Once all the oil has passed through the coffee filter, transfer the collected amount of oil into an oil bottle.
 Store in the refrigerator for up to 1-2 weeks.

 • Prep Time: 5 min